rmerat/Caterra-1/CropRowDetection/README.md

 ## Setup
-To run this project, clone it in your chosen repository and use the following command:
+To run this project, clone it in a chosen repository and use the following command:

 ```
 $ cd ../*your repo*